octabytes/octabytes.github.io/content/applications/invoicing-and-payments/btcpay.md

   iframe_website: /website-iframe/applications/invoicing-and-payments/btcpay
   dashboardImage: /images/applications/invoicing-and-payments/btcpay/screenshot-1.png
   short_description: Start Accepting Bitcoin Payments With 0% Fees & No Third-party
-  description: BTCPay Server is a self-hosted, open-source cryptocurrency payment processor.
-It's secure, private, censorship-resistant and free.
+  description: "BTCPay Server is a self-hosted, open-source cryptocurrency payment processor.
+It's secure, private, censorship-resistant and free."
   features:
     - title: Essential Apps Built-in
       description: Features you use the most are baked right into every instance so you can hit the ground running.
 Create a Point-of-Sale app for your store, easily embed a tipping button on your website, send a payment link to a client across the globe, or launch a crowdfunding campaign to raise funds for your cause
     - title: Great for Invoicing and accounting
       description: Generate and manage invoices with ease.
 Get notified when they get paid.
 Export your invoices in different format for smoother bookkeeping.
     - title: Native Wallet Management
       description: Manage your incoming and outgoing funds with a built-in wallet that has hardware wallet support.
     - title: Automation via the API